What Does Financially Independent Mean?

 No matter which stage of financial independence you’re seeking, you’ll be less dependent on someone else in the long run!

-And when you have sufficient income to meet all of your needs and the lifestyle you want without having ever to work again, you’re no longer dependent on your employer.
+And when you have sufficient income to meet all of your needs and the lifestyle you want without ever having to work again, you're no longer dependent on your employer.

 - Can I Save For Retirement While Helping My Kids & Parents?